xgrau/xgrau.github.io/index.md

 I am currently working on the evolution of insecticide resistance adaptations in *Anopheles* mosquitoes responsible for malaria transmission as part of the [*Anopheles gambiae* 1000 genomes](https://www.malariagen.net/projects/ag1000g){:target="_blank"}.

-In the past, I have worked with [Iñaki Ruiz-Trillo](http://multicellgenome.com/){:target="_blank"} studying the origin of [animal multicellularity](https://www.sciencemag.org/news/2018/06/momentous-transition-multicellular-life-may-not-have-been-so-hard-after-all){:target="_blank"} using comparative genomic analyses of animals and their unicellular relatives.
+In the past, I have worked with [Iñaki Ruiz-Trillo](http://multicellgenome.com/){:target="_blank"} studying the origin of [multicellularity in animals](https://www.sciencemag.org/news/2018/06/momentous-transition-multicellular-life-may-not-have-been-so-hard-after-all){:target="_blank"}, using comparative genomic analyses of animals and their unicellular relatives.
 You can learn more about this in my favourite publications from my thesis:

 * [Dynamics of genomic innovation in the unicellular ancestry of animals](https://elifesciences.org/articles/26036){:target="_blank"} (Grau-Bové *et al.* eLife 2017)